JohnReeves/bcs-ciphers/interactivity.md

 * reading text inputs and changing each letter .
 * making the button call JavaScript functions .

-The tasks in this worksheet need to go in the `style.css` file in repl.it or in the `CSS` box in jsfiddle:
+The tasks in this worksheet need to go in the `script.js` file in repl.it or in the `javascript` box in jsfiddle:

 ## Task 1.
 Input and Output Text